mgao6767/mingze-gao/docs/posts/posts/download-sec-filings-from-edgar.md

 This post documents how to download SEC filings from EDGAR using [`edgar-analyzer`](https://github.com/mgao6767/edgar-analyzer), a Python program I wrote.
 It features:

 - [x] 3 commands only to download any type of filings for any period of time
-- [x] auto throattling of download speed to adhere to the SEC policy of fair use
+- [x] auto throttling of download speed to adhere to the SEC policy of fair use

 <!-- more -->